 Subsp. giraldii differs from subsp. caesium in having slightly fissured bark, strongly glaucous branchlets and smaller, more pronounced 3-lobed leaves.
 However, the differences between the taxa can be slight and at times indistinct. (van Gelderen et al 1994; Rushforth 1999; Xu et al. 2008).

 RHS Hardiness Rating: H6

 Subsp. giraldii was first introduced by George Forrest from Yunnan, who collected it there several times between 1910 and 1921 (Gregory 2017).
-Gregory (2017) suggests that the1910 collection, F. 5992 was the first successful seed introduction, though given that this was made in June, it is possible that later introductions, F. 5324 (September 1917) and F. 19126 (October 1919) for example, may be more likely candidates.
-Other sources (for example, Bean 1976a) state only the source and not a date of introduction.
-Older trees probably derive from these collections and reasonably good specimens are found in many parts of Britain, with the champion being 15 m (2019) in the former garden of the late Maurice Mason at Swaffham in Norfolk, and there are several records of 13–14 m in western parts of England (Tree Register 2020).
+It has been suggested that the 1910 collection, F. 5992, was the first successful seed introduction, though given that this was made in June, it is possible that later introductions such as F. 5324 (September 1917) and F. 19126 (October 1919) may be more likely candidates (Gregory 2017).
+Other sources (for example, Bean 1976) state only the source and not a date of introduction.
+Older trees probably derive from these collections and reasonably good specimens are found in many parts of Britain, with the champion being 15 m (in 2019) in the former garden of the late Maurice Mason at Swaffham in Norfolk, and there are several records of 13–14 m in western parts of England (Tree Register 2020).